-SUPERDECK® Semi-Transparent Stain is a 70% solid, pro grade, wood deck finish developed to give superior protection and enhanced color to exterior wood.
+SUPERDECK® Semi-Transparent Stain is a 70% solid, pro-grade, wood deck finish developed to give superior protection and enhanced color to exterior wood.
 Superdeck Semi-Transparent Stains uses iron oxide pigments to prevent UV damage.
-Containing tung and linseed oils that provide superior protection with mildewcides that inhibit growth of mildew.
+Containing tung and linseed oils that provide superior protection with mildewcides that inhibit the growth of mildew.
 Superdeck Semi-Transparent Stains contain Carnauba for a durable finish that is scuff resistance.

 SUPERDECK® Semi-Transparent Stain Scores (1-10)